 SMCHS tries to keep all hallways, buildings, and outside areas clean.
-Therefore, posters and flyers may only be displayed on bulletin boards and must be approved through the Activities Office before being hung.
+Therefore, a limited number of posters and flyers may only be displayed outside of buildings and must be approved through the Activities Office before being hung.
 (Flyers may be posted in classrooms with teacher's permission.)
+SMCHS has digital signage which should be utilized by departments, clubs, and teams instead of paper flyers.
 Oversized posters can only be hung outside in the Lunch Shelter and must be affixed with Painter's Tape which may be obtained at most hardware stores.
 No adhesives that remove wall paint may be used.
 All posters and flyers must be taken down the day after the scheduled event.